jordansissel/fpm/README.md

 * Stripping pre/post/maintainer scripts from packages

 ## System packages

-You will need the ruby-dev and gcc packages for your system.
-These can be installed with the below
+Many Linux distros do not ship ruby C headers or a compiler by default, and you'll need that to install fpm.

     apt-get install ruby-dev gcc

     yum install ruby-devel gcc

 Additional packages will be required depending on the source and target package types (rpmbuild for rpm, etc.).
 FPM will show the commands that are required which you must map to your distribution's package names.

 ## Get with the download